 To narrow our comparison moving forward, let’s only consider push notifications using in app messaging.

 If text notification using SMS, e-mail or social media is a good tool for acquiring users, then push notifications using in app messaging is a great tool for reaching the people already using your application – to engage and retain them, to increase their Lifetime Value for your application and business.
+Our guide to mobile push notifications has everything you need to know about push notifications, their benefits, and how they can be used.

 In app messaging keeps your user, well, in your app